DaxtonL/MediaTracker/README.md

  ## User Stories
  - As a user, I want to be able to specify the media type, name of a work, length of the work, set its status to "waitlist/viewing/finished/on-hold/dropped", specifiy its prioity and add it to my list of media.
  - As a user, I want to be able to add games, movies, books, tv shows, and manga to my list of media.
+ - As a user, I want to be able to view a list of all my media
- - As a user, I want to be able to filter my list of media by status, media type, and rating.
+ - As a user, I want to be able to view a filtered list of my media based on status, rating, and/or type
  - As a user, I want to be able to change the status of a work to "waitlist/viewing/finished/on-hold/dropped".
  - As a user, I want to be able log that I watched 2 episodes of a tv show that is marked as "watching".
  - As a user, I want to be able to change the status a work I didn't like to "dropped"